RESTyard/RESTyard/README.md

 - Reworked initialization of the framework so a single method call on the service collection is enough
   - more general approach
   - configuration is now done using a lambda
+- Removed unneccessary ProblemJsonFormatter.
+Instead use the configured formatter.

 ### WebApiHypermediaExtensions v1.7.0